Cotton: Fantastic Night Dreams

-is a scrolling shooter video game developed by Success and originally released in Japanese arcades in 1991.
+is a 1991 scrolling shooter video game developed by Success and published by Sega for Japanese arcades.
 The first installment in the Cotton series, players assume the role of the young witch Cotton who, alongside her fairy companion Silk, sets out on her broomstick on a quest to defeat several monsters and get her Willow candy.
-Its gameplay mainly consists of shooting mixed with role-playing game elements using a main two-button configuration.
+Its gameplay mainly consists of shooting mixed with role-playing elements using a main two-button configuration.
 It ran on the Sega System 16 hardware.